symmetriccurve/TimeSheetFill/README.md

 >projectDirctory $ npm start
 ```

-### Once the Driver is up and running, Open new Terminal,run below command.
+### Once the Driver is up and running, Open new Terminal
 ```bash
 >projectDirctory $ npm run fill
 ```